php/php-langspec/spec/11-statements.md

   echo "case 20\n";
-  break;    // break ends "group" of case 20 statements case 10: echo "case 10\n"; // no break, so control drops into next label's "group" case 30: echo "case 30\n"; // no break, but then none is really needed either }
+  break;    // break ends "group" of case 20 statements case 10: echo "case 10\n"; // no break, so execution continues to the next label's "group" case 30: echo "case 30\n"; // no break, but then none is really needed either }